Loading lesson…

 A good founder can, at any moment, tell you their per-unit contribution margin to the dollar, what the top three variable costs are, and which one they're working on reducing next.
 They update the number monthly.
 They treat it like a heart rate — a small drop is fine, a big drop is an emergency.

-What is the core idea behind "Unit Economics: Can One Sale Pay For Itself?"?
+What is the main idea of "Unit Economics: Can One Sale Pay For Itself?"?

-Which best describes the scope of "Unit Economics: Can One Sale Pay For Itself?"?
+Which action would help you apply "Unit Economics: Can One Sale Pay For Itself?" responsibly?